aprs434/aprs434.github.io/README.md

 - Therefore, more channel capacity.

-## ESP32 Firmware Downloads
-Stay put for TTGO T-Beam and i-gate firmware that will soon be freely available here for downloading.

-## News
-Feel free to join our public [Telegram Group](https://t.me/aprs434) for the latest news.

 ## Setting a Standard for LoRa Data Compression
 LoRa permits sending any of the [full 128 ASCII character set](https://en.wikipedia.org/wiki/ASCII#Character_set).
 Hence, there are ample opportunities for data compression, namely: